anomaly/prestans-docs/source/framework_design.rst

 Inbound headers:

-* ``Prestans-Version``, expected minimum version of the prestans framework you're expecting to find on the server side.
+* ``Prestans-Version``, expected minimum version of the Prestans framework you're expecting to find on the server side.
 This ensures that your reuqest can reliably processed by the server.

 * ``Prestans-Minification``, expects the string ``On`` or ``Off`` to toggle minification.
 This is set to ``Off`` by default.